richgieg/flask-now/README.md

 ```

 ##How Others Can Run Your App
-When other developers clone your repository, they will need to initialize the
+When other developers clone your repository, they will need to create and initialize a
-virtual environment and acquire your app's prerequisites.
-This is accomplished
+virtual environment on their own local system and acquire your app's prerequisites.
+This
-by running the ```setup``` script below.
+is accomplished by running the ```setup``` script below.
 ```
 git clone https://github.com/[your-user-name]/[your-repo-name].git
 cd [your-repo-name]